 It seems like we’re so focused on getting what we think we should have – the right clothes, the right car, the right phone, the right career, the right family – or what others need that we seldom stop to appreciate what we have and, more importantly, accept ourselves just as we are.
 Our most valuable resource is time, but none of us have nearly enough.
 Childcare, work, eldercare, and just the overall daily and weekly maintenance of life seem to demand all of our available time, and we end up not having a moment to spend on ourselves.

 As a result of this time crush, we need things quick and easy.
 Information comes to us now as a brief, 30 second video.
 We communicate in tweets of a certain number of characters.
 We don’t have much of an attention span anymore, and that includes our ability to relate to our own emotional experience.
 We feel sad, but if it lasts more than a few minutes, it makes us uncomfortable, we often look for some way to help deal with the feeling.
 Healthy ways to deal with that emotional discomfort such as meditation or exercise take time we don’t have.
-That’s where substances such as alcohol and drugs come in.
+That’s where substances such as alcohol and drugs, or over-the-counter medications, come in.
 They can provide quick, immediate relief to that discomfort and I think it’s getting us into trouble.
 For many, substances become a way to deal with being overwhelmed and not knowing how to do everything they are told they should be able to do.
 We are overwhelmed and pressed for time.

 We are suffering from a crisis of self-care.
 We need to all take a step back, take a deep breath, and think about taking care of ourselves.
 This is especially true as we approach the back-to-school season and what many families regard as the most grueling month of the year – September.